 Fort Mchenry National Monument1051 Votes Currently Closed

-Address: 2400 East Fort Avenue, Baltimore, MD 21230, United States
+- Address: 2400 East Fort Avenue, Baltimore, MD 21230, United States

-Ticket Price: 7 USD
+- Ticket Price: 7 USD

-Time Required: 00:45 Mins
+- Time Required: 00:45 Mins

-Landmark, Historical Site, Monument, Tourist Center, Fort
+- Tags: Landmark, Historical Site, Monument, Fort

 This is a beautiful fort in the shape of a coastal star and is known to have played the role of a hero in the War of 1812 when the British navy attacked the Baltimore Harbor from the Chesapeake Bay.
 The bombardment over here inspired the famous poet Francis Scott Key to frame his famous poem, “The Star Spangled Banner”.